twolodzko/tymwol.github.io/7-deadly-wastes-ml.md

 learn more about the problem, the data owners to learn how to access the data, etc. Those are the obvious areas of improvement in terms of waste of motion.

+Unnecessary movement is a waste of motion.
+Using standardized project templates, tools, APIs, code formatting (e.g. auto-formatting using Black), etc reduces unnecessary "movement" related to making decisions and agreeing on those issues every time.
+Onboarding new employees, or taking over in case of a standardized project is also easier.
+That's the reason why companies like [Google][google] use standardization.

 The technological side of the waste of motion is usually solved by automating the data and machine learning pipelines using technologies like Bash scripts, Airflow or Luigi pipelines, that take care about the moving parts of the process by themselves.
 Shared repository and